An Interview with Karine Rayson

 I returned to Sydney, Australia where I had a great friendship base and network that I could use to help me accelerate my new career.

 What was the smartest thing you did in the process?

-Preparing for my exit by doing the necessary research and planning to make a smoother transition… do not leave it to the last minute!
-I spent a couple of months researching universities and colleges which helped me find a course that would best support my career ambitions.
+Preparing for my exit by doing the necessary research and planning to make a smooth transition.
+Please do not leave it to the last minute!
+I spent a couple of months researching universities and colleges, which helped me find a course that would best support my career ambitions.

 What advice would you give to other yachties moving ashore?

 Make sure you have a positive peer group to lean on.
 The work I have done with crew transitioning to shore life have reported that they have experienced bouts of depression and anxiety during their transition period.
-Make provisions to plan your exit strategy.
-Plan in advance, don’t leave it to last minute as it will only making the transition even more difficult.
-Don’t be spendthrift and perhaps invest in a financial planner so that you can profit financially from the time spent working aboard.
+Make provisions for planning your exit strategy – plan in advance.
+Please don’t leave it to the last minute, as it will make the transition even more difficult.
+Don’t be spendthrift and perhaps invest in a financial planner so that you can profit financially from the time spent working onboard.